 Over time, we observed how all parts of our lives could be designed as an experience, and that’s when it dawned on us: where and how we live is a life-long experience, intrinsically tied to the structures of work, housing, and, most of all, community.

-When you join Unsettled, you are choosing to spend a month of your life in a community of people who live with intention.
+When you join Unsettled, you are choosing to spend your time with a community of people who live with intention.
 This is a community for those who strive to live up to the best version of themselves - to reflect on where they come from and to follow their purpose into the future.

-At Unsettled, we truly believe that one month can be transformative - especially when experienced in a new environment, with new people, and a fresh perspective.
+At Unsettled, we truly believe that every moment holds the potential for radical transformation - especially when experienced in a new environment, with new people, and a fresh perspective.

 That's our story.
 Tell us yours: